 I want to be buried directly into the earth so that my body can be used as nourishment for all other living creatures that are still here, or will be arriving.
 I want the worms and insects to feast on my remains, and they, in turn, will nourish the birds that fill the airwaves with song.
 I want my bones to return to their origin and become the minerals that create rocks and magnificently sculpted mountains.
 I want the soil to reclaim all the nutrients that once nourished me and feed the trees to bear fruit and oxygen for the living.

 Locking my body in a box, or even worse, a stone mausoleum is basically teasing the Earth.
 Giving her a hard outer shell to break through before she can enjoy the meal.
 I realize I could be cremated and scattered on the earth, but this mode of exit greatly offends me.
 I want to give the Earth a delicious meal, not a pile of ashes.
 I too, like my food cooked, but certainly not burned to a cinder.
 The thought of eating ash is not appetizing to me and I wouldn’t prepare it for anyone else, especially not my mother.

 It may sound odd to speak of the Earth as if she is alive.

 Well… she is.
 And, if she weren’t, we wouldn’t be here.

 Not being able to give back to this beautiful living entity and contribute to the eternal process of life offends me to the core, and in truth, to the core of the Earth.

-During my lifetime I would love to witness the transformation of a cemetery into a lush forest bustling with life, instead of the haunted grounds filled with spirits of souls waiting an eternity for their death process to become complete before they can finally move on.
+During my lifetime I would love to witness the transformation of cemeteries into lush forests bustling with life, instead of haunted grounds filled with spirits of souls waiting an eternity for their death process to become complete before they can finally move on.